The plan was to use Google Docs exclusively for two weeks. That would show how it performs as a Microsoft Word alternative.

 The experiment fell at the first hurdle.
-I caved in after two days because my productivity dropped too far.
-Worse, I made more errors with Google Docs than with Word.
+After two days my productivity dropped too far.
+I was in danger of missing important deadlines.

-My productivity dropped 25 percent when I switched to Google Docs.
+My daily word output dropped 25 percent when I switched to Google Docs.
 This may have been temporary – maybe my speed would pick up as I became familiar with the software.
 But the price was too high – a 25 percent productivity drop means I working 33 percent longer to produce the same output.
-This is not acceptable.

 Both applications offer a full set of keyboard shortcuts and many of them are the same.
-Scrolling up and down the page to read my work is harder on Google Docs.
+However scrolling up and down the page to proofread work is considerably harder in Google Docs.

-Cutting and pasting copy from other documents was also harder.
-And I had problems switching between web browsing and Google Docs.
-Switching between a browser and Word using alt-tab is easier than control-tabbing through a large number of open browser tabs.
+On a Windows computer switching between a browser and Word using alt-tab is easier than control-tabbing through a large number of open browser tabs.

 Never mind the quality, feel the width